opencost/opencost-website/docs/installation/helm.md

 ---
 # Managing with Helm

-There is a [community-supported Helm chart](https://github.com/opencost/opencost-helm-chart) with extensive customization settings exposed via the [values.yaml](https://github.com/opencost/opencost-helm-chart/blob/main/values.yaml).
+There is a [community-supported Helm chart](https://github.com/opencost/opencost-helm-chart) with extensive customization settings exposed via the [values.yaml](https://github.com/opencost/opencost-helm-chart/blob/main/charts/opencost/values.yaml).
 The Helm installation still assumes an existing [Prometheus](prometheus) installation.
-The following commands work with the https://github.com/opencost/opencost-helm-chart repository checked-out locally and modified the `values.yaml` with your own local changes (alternatively you may keep them in a separate, source-controlled file).
+The following commands work with the [opencost/opencost-helm-chart](https://github.com/opencost/opencost-helm-chart) repository checked-out locally and with the `values.yaml` modified for your own local changes (alternatively you may keep them in a separate, source-controlled file).

 ### Installing OpenCost with Helm